 - Funeral limousine: Typically £200–£400 per car, with additional charges for journeys beyond a set mileage.

 Always ask your funeral director for a fully itemised quote.
-NAFD-accredited funeral directors are required to provide transparent, written pricing — you can find an NAFD member near you to compare options in your area.
+NAFD-accredited funeral directors are required to provide transparent, written pricing — you can find an NAFD member near you to compare options in your area, or use our funeral cost calculator to get a broad sense of overall funeral costs in your region.

 Few sights are as moving as a horse-drawn hearse making its way through the streets.
 Once the standard means of conveying the departed in Victorian Britain, the horse-drawn hearse has experienced a remarkable revival, sought out by families who want something truly memorable.